DeepRegNet/DeepReg/docs/doc_data_loader.md

 #### Iterated

-Optionally, it is possible to generate all combination of inter-/intra-group image pairs, with `sample_image_in_group` set to false.
-This is originally designed for evaluation and mixing inter-/intra-group sampling is not supported.
+Optionally, it is possible to generate all combinations of inter-/intra-group image pairs, with `sample_image_in_group` set to false.
+This is originally designed for evaluation.
+Mixing inter-/intra-group sampling is not supported with with `sample_image_in_group` set to false.

 ### Configuration